Bees are endangered, especially because the massive use of pesticides. One thing you can do to protect them is to set up a bee hive in your garden.

 Here’s a quick review of current legal requirements to set a hive up, and what the best practices are.

-Current legal set up regarding beehives
+Current legal set-up regarding beehives

-If your production is only for family consumption, usually all you have to do is register your hive with a local risk management bureau.
-However, if you plan to sell your honey, you’ll need to process the papers to register as a formal business.
-All owners of hives must register the hive yearly, renewing it and always providing a floor plan of where the hive is located.
+However, if you plan to sell your honey, you’ll need to process papers to register as a formal business.
+You’ll have to meet food safety requirements.
+All owners of hives must register every hive yearly, renewing it and always providing a floor plan of where the hive is located.
 This is sometimes possible over the internet.

 Learn how to make honey thanks to training hives